LorenzSchueler/sport-log/SYNCHRONIZATION.md

 If they do clash the entry that reaches the server first wins, regardless of the order in which they are made.
 Changes of different entries should also not influence each other as log as they do not clash on unique indices.
 If they do clash the same logic as for creations applies.
-For both conflicts on creations and changes of different entries the client will show a dialog in which the user can choose to fix the conflict by hand or let all conflicting entries be hard deleted automatically.
+For conflicts when creating new entries and modifying different entries the client shows a dialog in which the user can choose to fix the conflict by hand or let all conflicting entries be hard deleted automatically.

 If the user changes the same entry on different devices, the change which reaches the server first wins and the entry on the other device will silently be overridden during the next down sync.